Dr Holly Smith

 Research interests(BA, MPhil Cambridge, PhD University College London) for History

-At St John’s, I’m turning to a new project on the post-war community architecture movement.
+At St John’s, she is turning to a new project on the post-war community architecture movement.
 Responding to the perceived repression of democracy in 'modernist' post-war urban design, this movement called for more participatory architectural practice.
-My project traces the curious migration of the movement’s arguments – from their emergence in leftist counter-culture during the 1960s–70s to their redeployment by figures on the right by the 1980s.
+Her project traces the curious migration of the movement’s arguments – from their emergence in leftist counter-culture during the 1960s–70s to their redeployment by figures on the right by the 1980s.
 This research proposes that the ‘New Left’ and ‘New Right’ (conventionally characterised as profoundly polarised camps) drew upon a shared political language in post-war Britain.